openfaas/openfaas-cloud/docs/README.md

 ```

 ##### Troubleshoot Network Policies
 The NetworkPolicy configuration is designed to work with a Kubernetes IngressController.
-If you are using a NodePort or LoadBalancer follow the instructions below.
+If you are using a NodePort or LoadBalancer you have to deploy NetworkPolicy below.
 ```yaml
 apiVersion: networking.k8s.io/v1
 kind: NetworkPolicy